hxri-07/CPU_8bit/README.md

 ## Project Overview

 This is still an on-going project.
-This project presents the design, implementation, and simulation of a basic 8-bit Central Processing Unit (CPU) using Verilog Hardware Description Language.
+It presents the design, implementation, and simulation of a basic 8-bit Central Processing Unit (CPU) using Verilog Hardware Description Language.
 The goal is to demonstrate fundamental concepts of computer architecture and digital logic design through a simplified yet functional CPU model.

 ## Features